Shelly Burch

-Shelly Burch (born March 19, 1960) is an American actress and singer known to television audiences for her role as Delilah Ralston Garretson on ABC's daytime soap opera One Life to Live, a role she played for eight years.
+Shelly Burch is an American actress and singer known to television audiences for her role as Delilah Ralston on ABC's daytime soap opera One Life to Live, a role she played for eight years.

 Life and career

-Born in Tucson, Arizona, she began performing as a teenager in community and regional musicals, ultimately moving to Washington D.C. with her family when her father Dean Burch entered Republican party politics in the 1964 White House run for the Presidency by Barry Goldwater.
+Born in Tucson, Arizona, she began performing as a teenager in community and regional musicals, ultimately moving to Washington, D.C., with her family when her father Dean Burch entered Republican party politics in the 1964 White House run for the Presidency by Barry Goldwater.
 She continued working in the D.C. area and eventually entered Carnegie Mellon University, where she stayed until a move to New York in the 70's.
 Shelly was cast in her first Broadway show six months after her arrival.
-She played one of Sammy Davis Jr.'s daughters in the revival of Stop the World – I Want to Get Off, which began its run in California and came to Lincoln Center, NY.
+She played one of Sammy Davis Jr.'s daughters in the revival of Stop the World – I Want to Get Off, which began its run in California and came to Lincoln Center, New York.
 In 1979, after several cabaret appearances, she snagged the role of Star-To-Be in Annie on Broadway, and also played the role of Lily St. Regis.
 In 1980, Tommy Tune cast her in his original Broadway production of Nine.
 She played the role of Claudia and introduced Maury Yeston's "Unusual Way".
 The role earned her kudos, including one from Frank Rich (then the drama critic for The New York Times), in which he called her "a Modigliani goddess with another strong voice and an almost otherworldly presence".
 She also garnered a Drama Desk nomination for the role.
 She stayed with Nine until she was tapped to originate the role of the devilish Delilah Ralston on ABC-TV's long-running soap opera One Life to Live.
 She stayed on the show for eight years, and at the same time honed her cabaret skills.
 In 1989, after having left Llanview (where One Life took place), she created the role of Julie for the Paper Mill Playhouse's production of Show Boat, which subsequently was filmed by PBS for Great Performances.